 In my first year of graduate school I met Bruce Mayor, who was in his last year at the law school.
 We met and married in eight weeks.
 We knew it was right and, as always, my parents were behind us.
 (His parents were somewhat skeptical, but in time they came around!)

-I received the Ph.D. in 1969 and joined the faculty of the University of Connecticut where I taught history.
-In 1970 our daughter Loren was born, opening up a new and wonderful chapter.
-By the mid-70's, Bruce and I both wanted to test our professional wings.
+I joined the faculty of the University of Connecticut where I taught history and earned tenure.
+Eventually Bruce and I both wanted to test our professional wings.
 I learned about the Intergovernmental Personnel Act, which allows state, federal, and municipal agencies to borrow staff from each other.
 I approached the National Endowment for the Humanities to see if they'd be interested, and they were.
 We moved to Washington in 1978, fell in love with the city and the scope of our work, and have lived here since.

 The thread that ties my career together is that, at heart, I am an educator.
 I taught students directly at UConn.
 At NEH I was in the Media Program, where we provided support for television and radio programs that also were aimed at teaching, but could reach a national audience.

 I moved on to become director of the Annenberg/CPB Project, which developed educational resources aimed at opening the doors to a college level education through the use of television, radio, and ultimately online.
-We were doing “distance learning” when it was barely a concept.
 As I watch the spread of MOOCs and on-line learning in general, I am proud of being a pioneer.

-Then in 1994 I became director of The Smithsonian Associates, which is the center for life-long learning at the Smithsonian.
-Each year we created more than 1,800 different educational programs — courses, seminars, lectures in nearly every discipline.
-People participated in real time in traditional classroom settings, though increasingly programs were made available on line.
-I left in 2005, thinking I would “retire,” but in 2006 I “re-wired” and became Director of Education at the Smithsonian’s National Zoo.
-I learned a huge amount in the next two years – about conservation, about education in a natural setting, and about the challenges of managing a collection that does not simply get pinned to a wall, as pictures do.
+I then became director of The Smithsonian Associates, which is the center for life-long learning at the Smithsonian.
+Each year we created more than 1,800 different educational programs--courses, seminars, and lectures in nearly every discipline.
+People participated in real time in traditional classroom settings, though increasingly programs were made available online.

-In 2008 I moved on once again, this time to focus on the subject that I find fascinating – how to make productive use of the bonus decades we, and those who follow my generation, will have.
-We are really inventing a new time of life, and the opportunities for creativity and for contributing to society are huge.
+After eventually leaving the Smithsonian, I moved on once again, this time to focus on the subject that I find fascinating – how to make productive use of the bonus decades we, and those who follow my generation, will have.
+We are really inventing a road map for a new life stage, and the opportunities for creativity and for contributing to society are huge.
 The challenge is to recognize the possibilities, and develop strategies and tools for navigation.
-It is an extension of the thread that ties my experiences together – it’s about new opportunities for teaching and learning.
+It is really an extension of the thread that ties my experiences together--it’s about new opportunities for teaching and learning.